Snacky Tuesday, Swallow Awareness Day and Fruity Friday to mark awareness week in Shropshire

 Snacky Tuesday, Swallow Awareness Day and Fruity Friday are just some of the events planned in Shropshire to mark Nutrition and Hydration Week.

-The events during the week, which runs from March 16 to 22, are being organised by Shropshire and Telford and Wrekin Clinical Commissioning Groups (CCGs).
+The events during the week, which runs from March 16-22, are being organised by Shropshire and Telford & Wrekin Clinical Commissioning Groups (CCGs).

 The CCGs are collaborating with their health partners this year in supporting the week-long programme of events, which highlight the importance of nutrition and hydration in reducing avoidable health conditions.